rust-lang/rust-wiki-backup/Doc-language-FAQ.md

 ### Does it run on Windows?

 Yes.
 All development happens in lock-step on all 3 target platforms.
 Using MinGW, not Cygwin.
-Note that the windows implementation has some temporary limitations: in particular tasks [cannot unwind on windows][unwind], and all Rust executables require a MinGW installation at runtime.
+Note that the windows implementation currently has some limitations: in particular tasks [cannot unwind on windows][unwind], and all Rust executables require a MinGW installation at runtime.

 [unwind]: https://github.com/mozilla/rust/issues/908